The Roles and Responsibilities of a Director

-Impartial judgement: The director must always make independent decisions and not be swayed by other board members at any time or any other external influencing factors.
+Impartial judgement: The company director must always make independent decisions and not be swayed by other board members at any time or any other external influencing factors.

 Be diligent and skillful in management: The director must always exhibit due diligence, skill and knowledge expected of someone suited for the position held.

 Ensure no conflicts of interest arise: The director must always be wary not to let any situation arise where it would lead to a conflict of interest to the company.
 Whether personal or any other kind it should impact the interests of the company in any manner.
 Some of the examples of conflict of interest include being on the board of directors of a competitor company, or a majority shareholder in another company that is in the same business secvtor, use insider information for personal gain etc.